VladimirKosyuk/Network_logger/README.md

 Does:

-For all prodution MS 2012 R2 servers and above simultaneously collects network established connections(every 10 secodns) and active connections(realtime) to csv files during 12 hours and moves them to SMB-share.
+For all prodution MS 2012 R2 servers and above simultaneously collects network established connections(every 10 seconds) and active connections(realtime) to csv files during 12 hours and moves them to SMB-share.

 Description: